tcburns24/tcburns24.github.io/_posts/2016-10-16-all-chinese-to-me.md

+---
 layout: post
 title: It's All Chinese To Me

-IT'S ALL CHINESE TO ME
+---

-What Chinese has taught me about software development
+How studying Chinese prepared me to learn software development

 My sophomore year of high school I made a spur-of-the-moment decision to swap Spanish for Mandarin Chinese as my foreign language credit.
 Why not, right?
 Thirteen years and a Bachelor’s, Master’s, and Fulbright scholarship later, proved what I thought would be a lighthearted, temporary foray into the world of Mandarin was actually a much weightier investment.
 Through this period Chinese has become infused into my bone marrow.
 It’s become an appendage I can’t imagine living without, a permanent part of my personality.